k3nsei/k3nsei/README.md

 ### Hi, I'm Piotr 👋 👨‍💻

-I'm like a Swiss army knife — a man of many talents.
-Commitment, passion, and the desire to create something great are just a small part of my world.
-Anything is possible, but we need to ask ourselves a question: is it worth devoting our time to?
-Maybe something else can be done that will make the world a better place.
-Just use your imagination and never stop dreaming...
+I'm a man of many talents — like a Swiss army knife!
+Commitment, passion and a desire to create something great are just a few of the things that drive me.
+While anything is possible, we need to ask ourselves: is it worth devoting our time to?
+Perhaps there's something else we can do to make the world a better place.
+Use your imagination and never stop dreaming!

 ### My motto
 `The code is mightier than the sword`